www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

   * [x] Render all databases on webserver.
   * [o] Render all lookups on webserver. -> This is not required for now.
   * [ ] Render the rating and the argumentation of solutions.
 Otherwise, it gets hard to evaluate something by hand.
+      * [ ] Update all solution argumentation, when one updates occurs.
+        Otherwise, not all line augmentations are up to date, when these are rendered.
   * [ ] The entity manager has an error.
   * [ ] Consider rendering HTML elements on client side via Tabulator via dependency injection, in order to get some sort functionality.